KasperOnFire/ImpossibleTechnology/readme.md

 ### Questions
 1. What is the median profession?
 2. How many % of people from each country?
-3. what language do most developers work in?
+3. What language do most developers work in?
 4. what is the most popular IDE?
 5. What framework do most developers want to work in?